What exactly is Plastic Surgery?

 - Try to Reduce drugs and excess alcohol.

-For people that are not happy with their overall appearance rather than just a certain part of their appearance, cosmetic surgery is probably not the answer.
-They are unlikely to be happy with the outcome of just one cosmetic surgery .
+For people that are not happy with their overall looks rather than just a certain part of their appearance, cosmetic surgery is most likely not the answer.
+These people are unlikely to be happy with the results from just one cosmetic surgery .

-Before you make the choice to have a cosmetic procedure, consider your overall health.
-Remember that all procedures have some risks.
-And having a health condition such as high blood pressure or heart disease may make the risk higher.
+Before you choose to have a cosmetic procedure, think about your overall health.
+Consider that all surgeries have some risks.
+And having a health condition such as high blood pressure or heart disease can make the risk higher.

 [yt_playlist mainid=”Y0eKEVrkKC0″ vdid=”Y0eKEVrkKC0,vSHuWxxnG98,lvacWgKj7W0,q8NCaHSb4tA” novd=”4″]